Truck Accident Attorneys – Sleep Apnea And Truck Accidents

 Sleep apnea is a condition which involves the obstruction of a person’s airwaves while asleep.
 Thought to be caused by obesity and a sedentary lifestyle, this disease goes undiagnosed in over 80 percent of people who suffer from it.
-Indiana truck drivers are particularly affected due to their stressful jobs as well as an inability to wind down after a long day’s work.
+Truck drivers are particularly affected due to their stressful jobs as well as an inability to wind down after a long day’s work.
 The danger with sleep apnea lies in its potential to cause cognitive difficulties while on the road.

 Sleep apnea usually happens at night and leads to the blockage of the airwaves.
 When this happens, a person can find themselves waking up a few times a night to hundreds of times a night.
 These nightly awakenings can sometimes happen in microseconds and be hardly noticeable until the day after.